-AMMSA'S first national conference is scheduled for August 12-14, 2022 in Ann Arbor, Michigan.
-The conference will consist of renowned speakers from across the country, poster presentations, banquets and much more!
+AMMSA'S first national conference took place August 12-14, 2022 in Ann Arbor, Michigan.
+The conference consisted of renowned speakers from across the country, poster presentations, banquets and much more!
 Details regarding schedule, speakers, and logistical information can be found below.

 Friday, August 12th: